 Distracted Driving Accident Attorneys in Tyler and Longview

 Contact us at 903-597-6000 or fill out our online contact form for a free review of the facts of your case.
-We represent clients injured by distracted drivers in Tyler and Longview, all of Texas and throughout the United States.
-We can help you get your vehicle repaired or replaced, help you get the medical care you need and help you obtain compensation to get you back on your feet.
+We represent clients injured by distracted drivers in Tyler and Longview, all of Texas, and throughout the United States.
+We can help you get your vehicle repaired or replaced, find the medical care you need, and obtain compensation to get you back on your feet.

-We can help you get money to repair your car, or replace it if it’s a total loss.
+We can help you get money to repair or replace your car.
 We can help you obtain the medical treatment you need to recover from injuries caused by a distracted driving accident.
 We can work to get you reimbursed for lost wages caused by not being able to work.